dovecot/documentation/source/developer_manual/design/mail_storage.rst

 ``autodetect(ns, set)``
    Returns TRUE if based on the given settings it looks like this storage should be handling the namespace.
-This is done when mail_location doesn't explicitly specify the mailbox format.
+This is done when mail_driver isn't explicitly set.

 ``mailbox_alloc()``
    Allocate memory for :ref:`mailbox <lib-storage_mailbox>`.